Takosaga/pytorch_for_dl_and_ml/README.md

 * building base model inheriting from the `nn.Module` class
 * training and testing loop
 * saving and loading from model

+## 02 Nueral Network Classification
+Learned:
+* More practice with workflow
+* How to setup model for linear and non linear relationships
+* Model for binary or multi-class classification
+* How to improve model by adjusting hyperparameters